InteractiveAdvertisingBureau/openrtb2.x/implementation.md

   <tr>
     <td>1</td>
     <td>An ID which is tied to a specific web browser or device (cookie-based, probabilistic, or other).</td>
     <td>Any match method that pertains to one and only one browser and/or device, regardless of the method used to do the match.
-Any single mm value of 1, 2, 5, 6 could be applicable</td>
+Any <code>mm</code> value could be applicable</td>
   </tr>
   <tr>
     <td>2</td>
     <td>In-app impressions, which will typically contain a type of device ID (or rather, the privacy-compliant versions of device IDs).</td>
     <td>Match method that pertains to a single application on a single device, regardless of how the match was done.
-Applicable mm values could be either 1, 5 or 6</td>
+Any <code>mm</code> value could be applicable, but will most likely be 3, 4, or 5.</td>
   </tr>
   <tr>
     <td>3</td>
     <td>A person-based ID, i.e., that is the same across devices.</td>
     <td>Match method that pertains to multiple devices, regardless of how the match was done.
-Applicable mm values could be either 3, 4</td>
+Any <code>mm</code> value could be applicable, but will most likely be 3 or 5.</td>  </td>
   </tr>
 </table>